Stuffablog - Where Ideas UnboxedStuffablog - Where Ideas UnboxedStuffablog - Where Ideas Unboxed

 The first rule of thumb, as always, is prevention.
 Stop ceilings from ever getting wet in the first place.
 Homeowners can utilize several proactive strategies to protect their ceilings and maintain home integrity.

-- In addition, appropriate ventilation systems in moist areas such as bathrooms and kitchens limit humidity and reduce condensation to the ceilings.
+• In addition, appropriate ventilation systems in moist areas such as bathroom and kitchens limit humidity and reduce condensation to the ceilings.

 Future-Proofing Your Home: Preventing Water Damage Before It Starts